Salt Monitoring Initiatives

 Along Sligo and Long Branch, the average chloride levels at 14 test sites ranged from 216ppm to 507ppm, though FOSC volunteers’ data show individual readings as high as 860ppm during winter of 21/22.
 In the 22/23 testing, readings ranged from 43 at Three Oaks Drive on Jan 8, to 187ppm at Maple Ave and at Elson St, both also on Jan 8th just before the storm.
 On average, the salt levels were significantly lower in 22/23 season due to fewer storm events and a lighter hand with salt spreading by the County than in 21/22.

 IV.
-Advocate for Brining of Roadways
+Advocate for Reduced Salt Use

 Excessive salt piles at Dallas Ave near Sligo Creek